Fremont FTC Robotics Team

 CAD Designer & Builder

-Hello, my name is Steven Cao, a 13 year old 8th grader, and I attend William Hopkins Middle School.
+Hello, my name is Steven Cao, a 13 year old 8th grader, and I attend William Hopkins Middle School in Fremont.
 This is my first year doing FTC robotics though I have done a few years of Vex robotics before this.
 My role in the team is CAD designing and building.
 Outside of robotics, my interests are piano and boardgames.

 Mia Ding